-- i.
-In case the shareholder did not pay the portion of the corporate capital it had subscribed. - ii.
-Following the successful conclusion of a delisting tender offer, if less than 5% of the total shares issued by the company remain in the free float, it is possible to implement the redemption of such shares, and, therefore, squeeze out the remaining minorities, upon payment of the same price as paid in the offer. - iii.
-By means of redemption of shares of one or more classes duly approved by the majority of the holders of the relevant class of shares to be redeemed, provided that any redemption that do not cover all shares of the same class will be carried out through sortition.
+- Following a Delisting Tender Offer: after the successful completion of a delisting tender offer, if less than 5% of the total shares issued by the company remain in free float, it is possible to implement the redemption of such shares, upon payment of the same price as paid in the offer. - Redemption of Shares: Shares of one or more classes may be redeemed with the approval of the majority of shareholders holding the relevant class of shares to be redeemed.
+If not all shares of the class are redeemed, the redemption must be conducted through sortition (random selection).

-In addition, the Brazilian Civil Code provides that, when the majority of the shareholders of a limited liability company (Sociedade Limitada) understand that one or more shareholders are putting at risk the continuity of the company due to acts of undeniable seriousness, they may exclude these shareholders from the company by amending its articles of association, as long as the latter expressly provides the possibility of such exclusion for fair cause.
+Additionally, under the Brazilian Civil Code, shareholders of a limited liability company (Sociedade Limitada) may exclude one or more shareholders if the majority believes that those shareholders are jeopardizing the continuity of the company due to acts of undeniable seriousness.
+This can occur by amending the company's articles of association, provided that such exclusion for just cause is explicitly allowed in the articles.

-Moreover, in case drag along rights are established in the shareholders' agreement ("SHA") of the company, such contractual provision may enable the seller shareholder to force the other shareholders bound to the SHA to join in the sale of the company.
+Moreover, if drag along rights are established in the shareholders' agreement ("SHA") of the company, these provisions enable a selling shareholder to compel other shareholders bound by the SHA to participate in the sale of the company.